Error Resilient Space Partitioning: The Minimal Number of Colors Required for Error Resilience

 \subsection{Lower bound for contractible tiles}

-Recall that a set in $\mathbb{R}^d$ is called \emph{contractible} if is can be continuously shrunk to a point in $\mathbb{R}^d$.
-(The formal definition is that the identity map is homotopic to some constant map.)
+Recall that a set in $\mathbb{R}^d$ is called \emph{contractible} if it can be continuously shrunk to a point within the set.
+(The formal definition is that the identity is homotopic to a constant map.)

-Informally, in this section we prove that if the tiles and their non-empty intersections are finite unions of contractible sets, then at least $d+1$ colors are required for fault tolerance.
-Due to the possibility of pathologies, the formal statement is a bit more cumbersome: \begin{proposition} Let $T_1,T_2,\ldots$ be a colored tiling of $\mathbb{R}^d$ in which the tiles and all their non-empty intersections are disjoint unions of finitely many contractible sets.
-Assume that the tiling is locally finite and that all $T_i$'s are bounded.
-In addition, assume that each $T_i$ has an open neighborhood $U_i$ such that for any set of indices $I,$
+Informally, in this section we prove that if the tiles and their non-empty intersections are finite unions of contractible sets (that do not have to be uniformly bounded), then at least $d+1$ colors are required for positive error resilience.
+Due to the possibility of pathologies, the formal statement is a bit more cumbersome: \begin{proposition} Let $T_1,T_2,\ldots$ be a colored tiling of $\mathbb{R}^d$ with positive minimum distance between equi-colored tiles, in which the tiles and all their non-empty intersections are disjoint unions of finitely many closed contractible sets.
+Assume that the tiling is locally finite (meaning that the number of tiles that intersect any bounded ball $B(0,r)$ is finite) and that all $T_i$'s are bounded (not necessarily uniformly).
+In addition, assume that each $T_i$ has an open neighborhood $U_i$ such that for any $I,$

 and the $U_i$'s and their non-empty intersections are disjoint unions of finitely many contractibles.
+Then the number of colors is at least $d+1$. \end{proposition}